stevencapeng/batch_survival_analysis/README.md

 We preprocessed raw data with Perl scripts.
 Survival analysis was conducted with the R package survival(https://cran.r-project.org/web/packages/survival/index.html).

 The executive code is present in src.txt.

+AL109924.2 was found to be the most promissing lncRNA related to prognosis of UCEC.
+The KM-curves were shown in figure1-5.tif.